OpenTreeOfLife/otindex_ansible/README.md

 Here, you define variables that are specific for production and development.
 Settings in `group_vars` take precedence over default variables in `roles`.

+The `all.yml` file contains settings that are generally common across production and development.
+You should only have to edit the database password.
+If this is an initial setup, the postgres password will be set to what is in this file.
+If the database is already running, then edit it to use the existing password.

+Then cp the server-specific files and edit the appropriate config information (see file comments for details):

     $ cd group_vars
     $ cp example-production.yml production.yml
     $ cp example-development.yml development.yml

-Edit the following config information:

-* database connection password: If this is an initial setup, the postgres password will be set to what is in this file.
-If the database is already running, then edit to use the existing password
-* location of Open Tree Taxonomy
-* location of phylesystem repo

 **Roles**